 ICE senior vice president Johnathan Short said the rules should be flexible enough to adapt to changing market conditions.

 The Chicago Board Options Exchange, which had to wait more than three years for a product to be approved by the regulators, said a process was needed to resolve jurisdictional disputes.

 This disparity between the two approaches poses severe domestic and international competitive disadvantages to SROs (self-regulatory organizations) and inhibits innovation in the securities markets, said William Brodsky, chairman of the Chicago Board Options Exchange.

-The world's largest exchange the Chicago Mercantile Exchange warned against a one-size-fits-all rule for markets.
+The world's largest exchange the Chicago Mercantile Exchange

 These significant, intrinsic differences between derivatives and securities markets are likely to be eviscerated by a one-size-fits-all regulatory regime, undermining the value of both markets, said Craig Donohue, head of the Chicago Mercantile Exchange.